 Networking links allow communication between RSCS and one NJE-compatible subsystem.
-The networking links are GATEWAY-type, LISTPROC-type, NJE-type, SNANJE-type, and TCPNJE-type are the RSCS networking links.
+The networking links are GATEWAY-type, LISTPROC-type, NJE-type, SNANJE-type, and TCPNJE-type.
+NJE-type, SNANJE-type, and TCPNJE-type are the RSCS networking links.
 GATEWAY-type is a networking link using a protocol defined and written by your installation.
 LISTPROC-type is a special link that processes spool files with distribution lists.